Analysing And Tackling Social Issues Concerning Youth, Education, And Society

 Master's In Youth Studies Or Social Childrearing Issues?

-This Master’s programme has similarities with the Youth Studies Master’s programme (Dutch: Jeugstudies), but mainly considers children and youth from a childrearing and educational perspective, for example at home, at school or via the media.
+This Master’s program has similarities with the Youth Studies Master’s program (Dutch: Jeugstudies), but mainly considers children and youth from childrearing and educational perspective, for example at home, at school or via the media.
 This Master’s is also distinguished from the Master’s in Youth Studies by its so-called community approach.
-Alongside attention to the role of professionals, this programme focuses on the role of civil society.
-Critical analysis of the societal debate also typifies this Master’s programme.
-You will graduate as an educationalist, while those completing the Youth Studies programme will graduate within Interdisciplinary Social Sciences.
+Alongside attention to the role of professionals, this program focuses on the role of civil society.
+Critical analysis of the societal debate also typifies this Master’s program.
+You will graduate as an educationalist, while those completing the Youth Studies program will graduate within Interdisciplinary Social Sciences.

 Master's In Orthopedagogy

 This Master’s will enable you to develop yourself into an academic professional.
 You will learn to analyse, evaluate and solve practical problems in a theoretical and empirical way.
 You will graduate as an educationalist and acquire the NVO registration as a general educationalist.